tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 ### The state of the base branch

-On the other hand, the hunk under `HEAD`, and `git show HEAD:<filename>`---which is
+On the other hand, the hunk section under `HEAD`, and `git show HEAD:<filename>`---which is

 ```